davi-rodrigues/SdS-Cosmo-Regular/readme.md

 `nb` files are Wolfram Mathematica notebooks, while `wl` files are plain text Wolfram Language files.
 The first requires a license to run.
 The second can be freely copied and pasted into a Jupyter notebook and can be run using Wolfram Engine as the kernel.

 * `Fig1` and `Fig3` provide the code to generate figures 1 and 3 of the main paper.
-*  `SdS Geometric Characterization.nb` explicitly computes geometric quantities using both Kottler and the regular coordinates studied in the main paper.
+*  `SdS Geometric Characterization.nb` explicitly computes geometric quantities using both Kottler and the SdS-cosmological coordinates studied in the main paper.
 This notebook depends on the FTeV package, which can be promptly installed from [here](https://github.com/davi-rodrigues/FTeV).
+*  `MapCoordinates` directly verifies the map between the SdS-cosmological coordinates, Kottler coordinates and the Lake-Israel coordinates.

 ## Acknowledgements
 This work is in part supported by the Brazilian funding agencies CNPq and FAPES.